aliakseiyanchuk/terraform-provider-az-confidential/docs/guides/tfgen.md

 # Minimal terraform code for your example:
 # ----------------------------------------------------------------------------

-resource "az-confidential_certificate" "cer" {
+resource "az-confidential_key" "key" {
   content = "...a very long, base-64 encoded ciphertext ciphertext..."

-  # This certificate is enabled for operation.
+  # This secret is enabled for operation.
 Optionally, there is an option
   # to temporarily disable it.
   enabled = true

+  key_opts = toset([
+    "decrypt",
+    "encrypt",
+    "import",
+    "sign",
+    "unwrapKey",
+    "verify",
+    "wrapKey"
+  ])

-  # The certificate version cannot be used before this date
+  # The secret version cannot be used before this date
   # Needs to be formatted yyyy-mm-ddTHH:MM:SS'Z'
-  # not_before_date = "2025-06-21T18:13:40Z"
+  # not_before_date = "2025-06-21T18:10:21Z"

-  # The certificate version cannot be used after this date
+  # The secret version cannot be used after this date
   # Needs to be formatted yyyy-mm-dd'T'HH:MM:SS'Z'
-  # not_after_date = "2026-06-21T18:13:40Z"
+  # not_after_date = "2026-06-21T18:10:21Z"

   tags = {
         # Fill the tags as desired
         # tagName =  "TagValue"
       }

-  destination_certificate = {
+  destination_key = {
         vault_name = "demo-vault"
         name = "demo"
   }
 }
 ```
-> You may need to tweak the parameters of the certificate as required for your use case.
+> You may need to tweak the parameters of the allowed key operations as required to your use case.